RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-02-08-newsletter.md

   * the back catalogue of the (seemingly now defunct) [RCECast](https://www.rce-cast.com/) podcast, which is largely focussed on high-performance computing technologies.

 ---

-ITS have announced 2021 dates for [lots more Linux, shell scripting, HPC and numerous Python workshops][its-workshops]!

----